NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 # Nathan's DnD5e/FoundryVTT Modules and Notes
-A list of the best modules that I personally use for my FoundryVTT D&D 5th Edition games as a dungeon master, along with my preferred settings for each.
+A list of modules and resources that I personally use for my FoundryVTT D&D 5th Edition games, along with my preferred settings.
 I did my best to double-check any significant issues beforehand, however, there's always a chance of something slipping through or changing in subsequent updates.
 There are also copies of my environment settings within this repository if you want to try the settings that I personally use.
 Hope these help!

 Inspired by [Bryan's Preferred Modules for Foundry VTT](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT), as a lot of the modules I use now were found on his page.
-I recommend checking his stuff out for even more useful modules!
+I recommend checking his stuff out for even more useful stuff!

 ## Versions
 If you want to view my preferred modules for a specific version of Foundry, you can use the